rantsandruse/pytorch_lstm_04imdb/README.md

 We only ran it for hidden dimension=64, but you are likely to see similar answers with a different choice, as the magnitude of intrinsic dimensions is fairly robust to changes in layer width and depth.

-## Main takeaway
+## Main takeaways
 1. The classical concept of "overfitting" and "underfitting" and its implications do not work well with neural networks in the overparameterized region.
 Overparameterized neural networks are likely to achieve zero training error without compromising testing performance.
 In other words, "overfitting" on training data is not the enemy of neural networks (and other ML models with high complexity).
 2. The intrinsic dimension idea can further help us understand why "overfitting" does not happen with neural networks:
    - The intrinsic dimension of a neural network is orders of magnitude smaller than the number of parameters.
    - The size of intrinsic dimension (as a measure of model complexity) is quite robust against changes in the number of parameters (layer width and depth).
-3. Given 1 and 2, when choosing number of hidden dimensions of our LSTM model, we are less concerned that having too many parameters would "overfit" and lead to large testing error.
+3. Given 1 and 2, when choosing the number of hidden dimensions of our LSTM model, we are less concerned with the notion that having too many parameters would "overfit" and lead to  higher testing error rate.
 Instead, we are more concerned with the trade-off between computational cost and performance.
-In other words, you are likely to choose a middle ground, where your computation is not yet too expensive and your model performance is quite good.
+In other words, you are likely to choose a middle ground where your computation is not yet too expensive and your model performance is quite good.

 ## Further reading